Product Safety – What Businesses Need To Know

 - Regulation on Classification, Labelling and Packaging of Substances and Mixtures – known as the CLP Regulation*.

-- More information on the regulations can be found here and detailed guidance on labelling.
+- More information on the regulations, including detailed guidance on labelling, can be found here

 - Construction products